Skip to main content

 Setting Short-Term and Long-Term Goals

-- Annual Goals: Set specific, measurable goals for the coming year that will move you towards your long-term vision.
+• Annual Purpose Goals: Establish specific, measurable objectives for the coming year that represent meaningful progress toward your vision.

 Remember, the key to effective goal-setting is to make your goals SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.